Applications & Transcript Evaluation for Applicants with International Coursework

 3. official, sealed international transcript(s) (mailed directly to UHCOP)

-The PharmCAS ID MUST be provided with each item sent for international coursework evaluation.
+The PharmCAS ID should be provided with items sent for international coursework evaluation.
 All items mailed to UHCOP must be sent to the following address:

 University of Houston College of Pharmacy Office of Admissions